 In the span between 2015 and 2017, the Canyons school district in Draper, Utah, saved 18 million gallons of water thanks to some astute water managers, according to a story in the Draper Journal.
-These water managers don’t have CWM, CIC, CLIA or any other initials indicating Irrigation Association certifications after their names, though, because they’ve either just graduated from high school or are still attending (but they might someday).
+These water managers don’t have CWM, CIC, CLIA or any other initials indicating Irrigation Association certifications after their names, though, because they’ve either just graduated from high school or are still attending.
 Cutting the amount of water the district used was all part of a learning experience they participated in.

 Bridger Welch is one of these water managers.
 He can tell by looking at the spray or the soil if too much or not enough water is being used, if it’s covering the area intended and if the sprinkler head is the best one to be used on a turfed area.

 Welch, a recent Hillcrest High graduate, along with about seven other high school juniors and seniors have gained an understanding about the Canyons School Districts’ water usage over the past six years, and have actively been a part of conserving it in the second-driest state in the country.